leathrum/asciisvg-f/README.md

 the `foreign()` method includes a check to see if MathJax is loaded, and if it is, calls the MathJax `Typeset()` method with the contents of the `foreignObject` element node.
 Other foreign content can be used, but namespaces must be explicit within the string.

+* The content is placed within the SVG with the point `[x,y]` at the upper left corner of the content rectangle.
+The width and height of the content rectangle must be given explicity, in the pair `[w,h]` -- height and width attributes are required by the SVG `foreignObject` element, and may disagree with the actual dimensions of the content, so parts of the content may be cropped if these are not set carefully.